FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-01 OSINT & Networks (Gísli).md

 A VPN (Virtual Private Network) can also hide your traffic.

 You should protect your hardware and software.
 Make sure your own system is safe.
 Like running it on a VM.
-There are even OSs for this, like Tails OS.
+There are even OSes for this, like Tails OS.
 It’s an “amnesiac system”, it clears everything after you’re done.

 You could hide your location with a VPN, Tor (The Onion Router) or by using a public Wi-Fi.